Peanhua/StructureSaverWeb/README.md

 ## License

-This software is licensed under [The GNU General Public License version 3](LICENSE), with the following exceptions:
+This software is licensed under [The GNU General Public License version 3](LICENSE).